tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Motivation and scope.md

 Canopy wraps many Operation-based API-s behind a single consistent pattern: async API-s with `Result` return types, returning either requested results or a failure.

 Many people prefer working with throwing results.
-You can convert a Canopy result to throwing result easily using the [`get()`](https://developer.apple.com/documentation/swift/result/get()) function of the Swift Result type.
+You can convert a Canopy result to throwing result easily using the [`get()`](https://developer.apple.com/documentation/swift/result/get()) function of the Swift Result type at the call site.

 As an example, if you have this Canopy API call: